-Participants in the Royal Gazette Half Bermuda Triangle will receive a 2021 Royal Gazette Bermuda Triangle Challenge technical t-shirt (men’s and women’s sizes available), a high-quality branded jacket, four custom 2021 Finisher’s Medals (one for each race and a special challenge medal), custom finisher’s certificates for each race, a swag bag, and a virtual race bag.
+Participants in the Chubb Half Bermuda Triangle will receive a 2022 Chubb Bermuda Triangle Challenge technical t-shirt (men’s and women’s sizes available), a high-quality branded jacket, four custom 2022 Finisher’s Medals (one for each race and a special challenge medal), custom finisher’s certificates for each race, a swag bag, and a virtual race bag.

 In addition, everyone is invited to celebrate their accomplishments at the post-race Finisher’s Festival in Barr’s Bay Park, featuring music, free food and snacks (including Oscar Mayer hot dogs, Nature Valley granola bars, and Haagen Dazs ice cream) courtesy of Butterfield and Vallis, local Bermuda On de Rock microbrew beer, and rum cocktails courtesy of Gosling’s.

-On-course medical support during the Royal Gazette Bermuda Triangle Challenge is provided by St. John Ambulance.
+On-course medical support during the Chubb Bermuda Triangle Challenge is provided by St. John Ambulance.

 “Worth the entry fee for the medals alone!”